Router Security IP Addresses Website by

 Other attacks that need to know (or guess) the internal IP address of the router:

 NOTE: In Jan 2018 this page was drastically re-written.
 In Dec 2018 many minor changes were made.
-In Nov 2020 lots more changes.
+In November 2020 lots more changes.
+In September 2024, still more.

 Top